It’s hard not to think about politics if you’re considering moving to Washington, DC.

 This is the city’s official site.
 It’s been referenced several times in this post, and for a good reason.
 From things to do, to the history of DC, to local events, it’s an essential source for all-things DC.

 And that’s it.
 Our job is done.
 If you’re feeling overwhelmed by your potential move, that’s okay.
 It’s all part of the process.
 Hopefully, what we’ve provided will help end some of your anxiety, and will help you decide if Washington, DC is the right move for you.
-If you decide to take the plunge and move, get in touch.
-We know some people that might be able to help.
+If you decide to take the plunge, don't hesitate to reach out to your friends at Bellhops.
+We coordinate local and long distance moving services in DC and we would love to help.